 Writing Test Preparation

 The best writing test preparation in third grade is simply encouraging your child to write, raising awareness of the written word, and offering guidance on writing homework.
 For example, you can talk about the different purposes of writing as you encounter them, such as those of letters, recipes, grocery lists, instructions, and menus.
+Encourage your students to practice responses to specific cues such as third grade writing prompts.
 By becoming familiar with third grade writing standards, parents can offer more constructive homework support.
-Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of writing process to revise their own work.
+Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of the writing process to revise their own work.

 Time4Writing Online Writing Courses Support 3rd Grade Writing Standards